Written by Paul J Bucknell on October, 08, 2025

 Four Doors to Renewal

-Each door leads us into a moment of meditation, leading us to appreciate God’s active work in our lives more deeply.
+Each door guides us into a moment of meditation, helping us appreciate God’s active work in our lives more deeply.

 The Awakening of our Souls